Planning & Zoning FAQs

 Q. What are the new RV & Haul-Trailer Requirements?

 A. On March 15, 2010, the Gurnee Village Board approved an amendment to the Zoning Ordinance relating to parking and storage of recreational vehicles and haul-trailers outside on residentially zoned and used properties.
-Please visit the Village's RV & Haul-Trailer Requirements page for full details.

 Q. Where can I put a deck or patio?